gaphor/gaphor/docs/coffee_machine_wrapup.md

 In the end, Cappuccino was thrilled with the machine, which worked flawlessly and was a big hit with his customers.
-He was so impressed with the ants' work that he offered them a long-term contract to design all of his cafe's systems.
+He was so impressed with the ants' work that he offered them a long-term contract to design all of his café's systems.
 The ants were proud of their success, knowing that it was all thanks to their expertise and deep understanding of systems engineering principles.
 They had proven that, with the right tools and approach, anything is possible.